softeng-feup/open-cx-sg/documentation/README.md

 Currently we are working on the must have scenarios, things which are the most crucial to the user.

 ### Domain model
-To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts (names, attributes) and relationships involved of the problem domain addressed by your module.
+To better understand the context of the software system, we created a simple UML class diagram with all key concepts (names, attributes) and relationships involved of the problem domain addressed by our module.

 ![UML class diagram](img/UML-diagram.png)